If you or a loved one are experiencing a mental health emergency that could result in being a danger to oneself or others, please call 911.

 All services can be accessed by calling the 24-hour crisis line at (503) 655-8585 or by visiting Riverstone during business hours.

-The walk-in clinic is open seven days a week, from 9 a.m. to 8 p.m., Monday thru Friday and from 10 a.m. to 7 p.m. on Saturday and Sunday.
+The walk-in clinic is open six days a week, from 9 a.m. to 7 p.m., Monday thru Friday and from 10 a.m. to 7 p.m. on Saturday.
+They are closed on Sunday.